Container Home Costs &

 You will also generally have to pay to ship the container

-to a depot near your construction site, and this can cost
+to a location near your construction site and this can

 New 20-foot storage containers are priced usually between